MindAnchor-Org/MindAnchor/README.md

 Dear team,

-When installing the project, please run the following commands on your terminal/CMD after directing the folder to /MindAnchor-FrontEnd
+After installing the project, please run the following commands on your terminal/CMD after setting the directory to /MindAnchor/MindAnchor-FrontEnd

 ```npm install```